 The velocity control valve adjustment is to control the inlet velocity of the sample.
-The valve is located inside the refrigerator on the upper right side of the sample chamber and can be adjusted by rotating the stainless steel knob.
+The valve is located inside the refrigerator on the upper left side on the bottom of the PVC tee.
+The sample velocity can be adjusted by rotating the stainless-steel knob.
+Opening the valve decreases vacuum and the sample flow rate.
+In order to raise small samples short distances, you might need to further open the velocity-limiting valve:

-- · If the lift height is between 1 and 3 meters, close the valve all the way (rotate clockwise), then open two complete rotations (rotate counterclockwise).
-The sampler is shipped at this setting - · Close the valve all the way if the lift height is greater than 3 meters.
+- If the lift height is between 1 and 3 meters, close the valve all the way (rotate clockwise), then open two complete rotations (rotate counterclockwise).
+This is the default setting and the sampler is always shipped at this setting. - Open the valve all the way if the lift height is 1 meter or less. - Close the valve all the way if the lift height is greater than 3 meters. - For very small sample volumes, the valve may need to be adjusted.
+If calibration is not achieved and the collected sample is too large, open the valve 3 to 6 turns to slow down the sample inlet velocity.